10-Day Scotland Itinerary (with 2-week extension)

 The great paths ensure you don’t need to worry as much about the weather, because you’ll be able to walk the trail no matter what’s falling from the sky.
 But be ready for almost 600 m (2000 ft) elevation gain over 5.5 km (3.5 miles).

-Map of Eighe hike, Scotland
+Map of the Beinn Eighe hike route, Scotland

 Beinn Eighe hike map.
 More details and reviews on Alltrails.